This Morning Routine Checklist Will Change Your Life

 Thinktation is a method that utilizes the relaxed state of calmness and clarity that results from deep meditation, allowing you to reap the benefits of creativity and problem-solving.
 (This is why it immediately follows your meditation practice.)

-Pro tip #1: Make sure to have a problem in mind that you want to Thinktate on before you sit down to meditate.
+Pro tip #1: Make sure to have a problem in mind that you want to Thinktate about before you sit down to meditate.

 Pro tip #2: Have a pen and paper nearby (or a way to take notes).